wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_priv_newFilter.md

 ---
-title: etc:priv_newFilter \[POST\] {disallowed}
+title: priv_newFilter  {disallowed} - Ethereum Classic
-description: Creates a log filter for a private contract.
-To poll for logs associatedwith the created filter, use priv_getFilterChanges.
-To get all logsassociated with the filter, use priv_getFilterLogs.For private contracts, priv_newFilter is the same as eth_newFilter forpublic contracts.
+description: Example code for the priv_newFilter  {disallowed} json-rpc method. Сomplete guide on how to use priv_newFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters